dgrisham/csci400/assignments/ruby/1-basics/description.md

 Lesson
 ------

 The purpose of this exercise is to practice some specific Ruby syntax and functionality.
 It is not intended as a creative or very realistic exercise.
 I expect that you will be looking at the class slides while doing this exercise.
-This is important because if the instructions say, for example, to use an expression modifier, you will want to look at slide 5 of ControlFlow.pptx, and if it says to use a conditional return value, you'll want to look at slide 4. etc.
+This is important because if the instructions say, for example, to use an expression modifier, you will want to look at slide 6 of [the control flow slides](../../../slides/ruby/1/c-control_flow/slides.pdf), and if it says to use a conditional return value, you'll want to look at slide 5, etc.

 Note that many of these requirements will be pretty simple, and just encourage you to use cool Ruby syntax.
-The yield statement and unit test will potentially take a bit more thought. (and before you ask, I do *not* want to list the slides within the template... part of the idea is for you to spend some time thinking about and getting to know Ruby, not to mindlessly go to one slide and copy that syntax into your program).
+The `yield` statement and unit test will potentially take a bit more thought.

-The context of this lesson is creating methods that could be used to create a scrabble-like word game.
+The context of this lesson is creating methods that could be used to create a Scrabble-like word game.
 There are two aspects we're
 addressing:

--   calculating a score for a word
+-   Calculating a score for a word
--   displaying a "leader board" of the top scores
+-   Displaying a "leader board" of the top scores

-We are *not* creating a complete word game (you will be writing a hangman game soon, which will be more fun... but it won't use these methods)
+We are *not* creating a complete word game (you will be writing a Hangman game soon, which will be more fun... but it won't use these methods).

 A sample execution of the program is shown below.
 Your output should match this as closely as possible.